CloudLabs-AI/MS-900-Lab-Content/Module 2: Explore Microsoft 365 Apps.md

     -  Select a language for your site and clcik on **Next**

     -  In **Add group memmbers** pane, add the names or email addresses of anyone else you want to manage this site in the **Add additional owners box**.
 In **Add members box**, add the name or email address of users you want to be a member of your site and then click **Finish**.

-1. On the Home page or the Site contents page, select **New** and the **List**.
-List provides a flexible way to organize your information.

-1.

 ### Task 5 : Exlpore list